vltabacaru/testing/ajd-soda-2021-hol/soda-python/soda-python.md

     dnspython
     ````

-7. Install dependencies.

-    ````
-    pip install -r requirements.pip
-    ````

-8. Start developing the document store application.
+7. Start developing the document store application.
 Here are the main sections, just look at the code, do not copy or execute anything now.
 The first section imports the required modules for the application.

     ````
     import os